divyatwri/Smart-Trainer-Calendar-PowerBI/README.md

 ### 2. Trainer Calendar

-The Trainer Calendar page provides a month-wise view of each trainer’s daily schedule.
+The Trainer Calendar page provides a monthly view of trainer schedules.

-It tracks statuses such as:
+It tracks different trainer statuses such as:

 * Available
 * Engaged